A Mindfulness Zen Weaving Dojo

 Every year Yukako visits remote villages in Japan to learn traditional handicrafts on the verge of extinction.
 These experiences have changed my vision to revive these ancient sustainable methods with natural materials to inspire others.

-In-store and online, we sell our handmade works by weaving and dyeing.
-High-quality Japanese looms, imported fiber arts tools, organic cotton products, exotic natural yarns/fibers, and natural dyes which we carefully curated with sustainability and wellness in mind, suited for the eco-conscious crafter.
+In-store and online, we sell high-quality Japanese yarns, fiber arts tools, organic products, natural dyes, and hand-crafted items that we carefully curated with sustainability and wellness in mind, suited for the eco-conscious crafter.

 IMG_5972.jpg